MongoDB Atlas Sink Connector for Confluent Cloud

 Note

-This is a Quick Start for the fully-managed cloud connector.
-If you are installing the connector locally for Confluent Platform, see the MongoDB Kafka Connector documentation.
+• This Quick Start is for the fully-managed Confluent Cloud connector.
+If you are installing the connector locally for Confluent Platform, see MongoDB Kafka Connector documentation.

 Features